Did you know that pulses are powerhouses of nutrition?

 Pulses can be soaked in one of three ways:

 Soak overnight, or for at least 12 hours, covered in the refrigerator.
+Try this method in our recipe for rice and beans.

 In a large pan, bring dried pulses and water just to a boil.
 Lower the heat, and boil gently for 2-3 minutes.